 Levi Strauss & Co. has been innovating since the birth of the first pair of jeans in 1873.
 Throughout our long history, we’ve inspired change in the marketplace, the workplace and the world.
 We invite you to take a look at our proud heritage in this timeline.

 Levi Strauss, the inventor of the quintessential American garment, was born in Buttenheim, Bavaria on February 26, 1829 to Hirsch Strauss and his second wife, Rebecca Haas Strauss; Levi had three older brothers and three older sisters.
 Two years after his father succumbed to tuberculosis in 1846, Levi and his sisters emigrated to New York, where they were met by his two older brothers who owned a NYC-based wholesale dry goods business called “J. Strauss Brother & Co.”
 Levi soon began to learn the trade himself.

 Around 1872, Levi received a letter from one of his customers, Jacob Davis, a Reno, Nevada tailor.
 In his letter, Davis disclosed the unique way he made pants for his customers, through the use of rivets at points of strain to make them last longer.
 Davis wanted to patent this new idea, but needed a business partner to get the idea off the ground.
 Levi was enthusiastic about the idea.
-The patent was granted to both men on May 20, 1873; the day the blue jean was born.
+The patent was granted to Jacob Davis and Levi Strauss & Company on May 20, 1873; and blue jeans were born.